The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 Alcorn has served as chief of Goddard’s Office of Commercial Programs supervising programs for technology transfer, small business innovation research, and the commercial use of space programs since 1992.

-He managed a shuttle flight experiment that involved Robot Operated Material Processing System, or ROMPs, in 1994.
+He managed a shuttle flight experiment that involved Robot Operated Material Processing Systems (ROMPs), in 1994.
 The experiment involved the manufacture of materials in the microgravity of space.

 Alcorn was awarded Government Executive Magazine’s prestigious— Government Technology Leadership Award in 1999, one of only two awards available to NASA employees that year for the development and commercialization of The Airborne LIDAR Topographic Mapping System.